Datadog Plugin

 Verify

-Section titled “Verify”Confirm a real user can connect and query successfully:
+Section titled “Verify”Confirm Junior can query Datadog successfully:

 - Ask Junior a Datadog question in a channel, for example:

-What monitors are alerting for service checkout in prod right now? - Complete the private OAuth flow when Junior prompts for it.
+What monitors are alerting for service checkout in prod right now? - Confirm the thread returns monitor state, incident/log/trace detail, or a clear “no results” answer.

 Failure modes

-401mid-session: the Datadog OAuth token expired or was revoked; the runtime will resurface the authorization flow.
-Finish it and retry.403 Forbiddenorpermission denied: the user’s Datadog role cannot read the requested resource.
-Verify their Datadog team/role assignments.429 Too Many Requests: the Datadog MCP endpoint is throttling.
-Junior retries once.
-If it still fails, the user should retry again shortly.- Empty query results: env/service tag values are case-sensitive.
+Section titled “Failure modes”DATADOG_API_KEYorDATADOG_APP_KEYmissing: add both env vars to the Junior deployment and redeploy.401 Unauthorized: the API key or application key is invalid, revoked, or not being injected for the selected Datadog site.403 Forbiddenorpermission denied: the Datadog application key cannot read the requested resource.
+Verify its scopes/role.429 Too Many Requests: Datadog is throttling.
+Retry the request later or narrow the query.- Empty query results: env/service tag values are case-sensitive.
 Confirm the tag values exist and try a wider time window before widening the filter.

-- Mutation requests (create notebook, edit monitor, resolve incident): the plugin intentionally does not expose write tools.
-The skill will decline these.
+- Mutation requests (create notebook, edit monitor, submit metric, resolve incident): the plugin is read-only and the skill will decline these.

 DATADOG_SITEin the deployment env (see Non-US1 sites).